LVisir/react-rental-car/README.md

 # Import
 To try it, by now, enter as email: 'edoardo.aaab@email.com' password: '1234' (the only Superuser in the db).
-Try the path '/' and '/Bookings' to test the table and how u can interact with it.
-Other test are not debugged.
+Every action for sorting, paging, searching now work perfectly.
+You can sort by multiple fields: the icon with the thunder means no order actions, the down arrow means ascending order and the up arrow means descending order.
+If u want just to sort for only one field, u should put the thunder on all the other fields.
+Try reset.
+In case you want one single sorting just by pressing the field that u want to sort and unchecked all the other fields I can fix it.
+The next step will be to work on the ADD, MODIFY, DELETE actions.
+The links available now are Prenotazioni, Customers, Vehicles.
+The number of page depends on the answer from the server, so because now there isn't any back-end the number of pages are static (depends on (number of element)/10 upper bound, where 10 are the number of element per page).

 # Getting Started with Create React App